fadillzzz/studious-spork/README.md

 # Tests

-There are some test cases that have been written using Jest.
+There are some integration test cases that have been written using Jest.
 They can be located under the `tests/` directory.
 To run them, simply execute the following command:

 ```
 npx jest
 ```

+**Note**: Consider using a different `PG_CONNECTION` connection string for testing to avoid cluttering your main database.

 # API